What is Neuro-affirming Practice?

 Recognising that neurological differences are inherent and meaningful aspects of human diversity, not deficits or disorders to be "treated" or "corrected."

-Prioritising the individual’s preferences, needs, and goals and respecting their right to define their own experiences, free from societal pressures or predefined expectations.
+Prioritising the individual’s preferences, needs and supports, and respecting their right to define their own experiences, free from societal pressures or predefined expectations.

 3. Strength-Focused Perspective: